dendibakh/perf-book/chapters/8-Optimizing-Memory-Accesses/8-2 Cache-Friendly Data Structures.md

 ### Packing the Data.

 Utilization of data caches can be also improved by making data more compact.
 There are many ways to pack data.
 One of the classic examples is to use bitfields.
 An example of code when packing data might be profitable is shown in [@lst:DataPacking].
-If we know that `a`, `b`, and `c` represent enum values which take a certain number of bits to encode, we can reduce the storage of the struct `S`.
+If we know that `a`, `b`, and `c` represent enum values that take a certain number of bits to encode, we can reduce the storage of the struct `S`.

 Listing: Data Packing